nats-io/jetstream/README.md

 **WARNING: Clustered JetStream is an Alpha level feature**

-Clustering allow JetStream to span multiple servers and provide a highly available data storage service in a share-nothing manner.
+Clustering allow JetStream to span multiple servers and clusters, providing a highly available data storage service in a share-nothing manner.

-Once a JetStream cluster is operating interactions with the CLI and with `nats` CLI is the same as before, today we do not yet have Administration tools surfaced in the CLI, as they get added this section will be updated.
+Once a JetStream cluster is operating interactions with the CLI and with `nats` CLI is the same as before.

 ### Design